 Care & Treatment

 The treatment of your balance problem will depend on the cause or causes as well as on your medical history and general health.
-There are many approaches, and usually, therapy is simple and effective.
+There are many approaches, and therapy is usually simple and effective.

 Benign Positional Paroxysmal Vertigo (BPPV)

 The Epley maneuver (also called the canalith repositioning procedure) is a series of slow head and body movements.
 Your healthcare provider will help you through this simple 15-minute office procedure.
 It is designed to reposition any loose calcium crystals that have made their way into the semi-circular canals in your inner ears.
 The process is highly effective, painless, and non-invasive, and only takes a few minutes, but it may need to be done a couple of times.

 After returning home, you must keep the treated ear above shoulder level for the rest of the day and avoid lying flat.
 Keep your head slightly elevated on pillows the night of the procedure.
 By the next day, your symptoms should be gone and restrictions on head positioning are no longer needed.